T3gu1a/D-algebraic-functions/README.md

 The file NLDE.mla is a library produced by the code in sourceNLDE.

-The accompanying paper, a joint work with Rida Ait El Manssour and Anna-Laura Sattelberger will be available soon.
+The accompanying paper, a joint work with Rida Ait El Manssour and Anna-Laura Sattelberger, will be available soon.